digidigital/iconipy/README.md

 Check out https://iconipy.digidigital.de for detailed documentation. 🧘

-🆒 **Sample code for the most popular Python GUI toolkits / frameworks**
+🆒 **code samples for the most popular Python GUI toolkits / frameworks**

 Learn how to use iconipy to add custom icons to your Python applications:
 * [tkinter](https://github.com/digidigital/iconipy/tree/main/demo_programs/tkinter)